 A construction company wanted to construct a tunnel close to a number of public water supply wells in the London region.
 A central demand of the project was the need to minimise environmental impacts on groundwater.
-ESI played a key role in the engineering design process allowing the construction to cause no significant impacts on the public water supply boreholes.
+ESI, now part of Stantec, played a key role in the engineering design process allowing the construction to cause no significant impacts on the public water supply boreholes.
 Rapid events (such as those following rainfall) were monitored to provide early warning of problems caused by the tunnelling.

 The construction company Morgan Est was constructing a tunnel to carry high voltage electricity cables between two electrical substations.
 The tunnel was mostly excavated in Chalk, with some excavation occurring in the Thanet Sands.